Package 'pfm'

 Description

 This is a reimplementation of the calculation described in the Exposit 3.02 spreadsheet file, in the worksheet "Konzept Drainage".
 Although there are four groups of compounds ("Gefährdungsgruppen"), only one distinction is made in the calculations, between compounds with low mobility (group 1) and compounds with modest to high mobility (groups 2, 3 and 4).
 In this implementation, the group is derived only from the Koc, if not given explicitly.
 For details, see the discussion of the function arguments below.
+It is recommened to specify the arguments rate, Koc, DT50, t_drainage, V_ditch and V_drainage using units::units from the units package.

 Usage